 Read this: Wearable tech to boost women's health

-Wearable basal body thermometers, for example, help women track their ovulation cycle by reading their basal body temperature, aka their BBT, which is an indicator of fertility.
+Wearable basal body thermometers, for example, help women track their ovulation cycle by reading their basal body temperature, aka their BBT, which is an indicator of fertility through the month.
 This data can then be viewed on a smartphone app to give users a better understanding of when they are likely to conceive, speeding up their chances of getting pregnant.
 These wearables can also come in useful for those wanting to avoid pregnancy naturally, too.

-There haven't been too many tech savvy ways to help couples conceive but now you can wear the Ava bracelet.
-Worn only at night, the Ava device looks at nine physiological parameters then gathers millions of data points, which is sends to your smartphone.
+Worn only at night, the Ava bracelet looks at nine physiological parameters then gathers millions of data points, which it sends to your smartphone.
 In the morning, you can check the graphs and info collected to see if it's an optimal time to conceive.
-This year, Ava conducted a study with the University Hospital of Zurich, which said that the device can detect 5.3 fertile days with a 89% accuracy.
+This year, Ava conducted a study with the University Hospital of Zurich, which said that the device can detect 5.3 fertile days with 89% accuracy.

 $129.99/$60 for lease, yonolabs.com

-After every temperature reading, this oral basal body thermometer displays a woman's fertility status on its built-in monitor - in red for fertile, and green for infertile, so it's a great design for people with hectic schedules.
-It claims to have an advanced temperature sensor that has 1/100 of a degree precision and its algorithm – backed by the Lady-Comp with a proven track record of over 28 years – claims to be 99.3% effective.
+After every temperature reading, this oral basal body thermometer displays a woman's fertility status on its built-in monitor – red for fertile, and green for infertile, so it's a great design for people with hectic schedules.
+It claims to have an advanced temperature sensor that has one-hundredth of a degree precision and its algorithm – backed by the Lady-Comp with a proven track record of more than 28 years – claims to be 99.3% effective.
 Designed to work alongside the DaysyView app for iPhone, Daysy to will learn your individual cycle pattern over time by analysing and storing data.

 Wareable may get a commission